 EPID 5300 Principles of Epidemiology (3 SCH): Introduce public health students to epidemiology so that they understand how epidemiology contributes to (1) identifying factors that cause diseases, (2) assessing the public health importance of diseases, (3) describing the natural history of diseases, and (4) evaluating procedures for preventing diseases.

-EOHS 5362 Geographic Informational Systems (GIS) and Health (3 SCH): GIS in Health is an applied course covering the theory and applications of geographic information systems (GIS) for public health.
+EOHS 5362 GIS in Public Health (3 SCH): GIS in Health is an applied course covering the theory and applications of geographic information systems (GIS) for public health.
 This course is designed for students with interests in learning about methods for analyzing the spatial patterns of disease burdens and their relationships to environmental hazards and includes an overview of GIS and spatial analysis principles in public health.
 The practical component of this class involves the use of desktop GIS software packages including ArcGIS and other spatial analysis software such as SatScan.
 In addition, this course also covers location allocation (LA) techniques for measuring and evaluating accessibility to public health facilities.

-EOHS 5364 Medical Geography (3 SCH):Medical geography deals with geographic aspects of disease ecology, health care delivery, and environment and health.
+EOHS 5364 Geographic Distribution of Health and Disease (3 SCH):Medical geography deals with geographic aspects of disease ecology, health care delivery, and environment and health.
 Disease ecology involves the spatial pattern of diseases and associated explanatory variables including geological, meteorological, biological and cultural phenomena associated with disease, as well as the social, political and economic barriers to healthy living.
 Health care delivery includes spatial patterns of health care provision and patient behavior including health inequalities.
 Environment and health draws on geography’s long tradition in environmental hazards research and includes such topics as the physical and psychosocial health impacts of environmental contamination.
 GIS and spatial analysis are used intensively in this course.

 EOHS 6366* GeoSpatial Applications (3 SCH):This course will utilize epidemiology and geographic information science (GISci) methodologies and apply them to a student-developed public health research problem.
 It is intended that the student will identify a public health research question with a geographic application, develop a hypothesis, and use geographic information science (GISci) technologies and epidemiologic approaches to perform a research project.
 These projects will be of a quality for presentation at a conference and/or publishing them in a peer-reviewed journal.
 Through this course, students will develop workplace and industry-wide competencies in the realm of geospatial technology.
 The course instructors will aid in the development and continuation of projects, as well as present research design methods in GISci.
 Database design of a geographic dataset is integral in the research design process.
 Additionally, guest lecturers will present students with novel geographic approaches to public health problems in order to showcase the multiple applications of GIS in a public health context.